 And yea, that means you need to pay taxes on merch sold at gigs (and this probably also sales tax implications, but that's beyond the scope of today's post).

 Update: I've actually switched to using an experienced business accountant, Stephanie, who is ALSO a musician.
-She gets it, is really easy to work with, and charges comparable rates to TurboTax.
-You can find her firm, Tax Co Solutions, here.
+She gets it, is easier to work with than TurboTax, charges a reasonable rate.

 Bookkeeping for Musicians